minibuildsio/dex-ql-docs/content/docs/tabluar-expressions/summarise.md

 ## Example

-The following example will .
+The following example will create a table of total steps and total distance by month.

 ```
 Steps